Singhanath Temple, Odisha: Awe-Inspiring Kalinga Architecture and Shaiva–Vaishnava Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Where is Singhanath Temple located and what is it known for?
+Where is Singhanath Temple located?

 What architectural features define Singhanath Temple?